zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/ListViewBuilder.md

 ---

 # Kendo.Mvc.UI.Fluent.ListViewBuilder
-Defines the fluent interface for configuring the !:ListView{T}.
+Defines the fluent interface for configuring the 1.